joshwlivingston/advanced-r/README.md

 d <- 1:10
 ```

-`a`, `b`, and `c` all occupy the same space in memory.
-Thus, they are
+<br> `a`, `b`, and `c` all occupy the same space in memory.
+Thus, they
-separate references, each of which have been assigned to the same
+are separate references, each of which have been assigned to the same
 object.

 ``` r